VickyPrajapati24/VickyPrajapati24/README.md

 # Hi there, I'm Vicky

-I’m currently working on native mobile application development for iOS.
+I’m currently working on mobile application development for iOS and flutter for hybrid apps.

 ## About me

 🎸 Music | 📚 Learning

-- 🌏: I'm from Surat, Gujarat, India.
+- 🌏: I'm from India.
-- :iphone: Apple Development Enthusiast
+- :iphone: Apple/Flutter Development Enthusiast
-- 📚 I’m currently working on swift programming language.
+- 📚 I’m currently working on swift/Dart programming language.

 ## Contact me :mailbox_with_no_mail: